Sea-Tac is called hassle-free as other airports report long waits amid coronavirus travel restrictions

 “No temperature checks, no questions about symptoms,” Smith said.
 “I had read some stories about what travelers in Chicago and New York are experiencing and I was expecting a lot more hassle.
 My impression after going through that was ‘Wow, Seattle is very porous in terms of people coming in.’ ”

-According to an updated posted on the Port of Seattle’s website on Saturday, public health officials are monitoring travelers at Sea-Tac for those presenting symptoms of COVID-19, the disease caused by the new coronavirus.
+According to an update posted on the Port of Seattle’s website on Saturday, public health officials are monitoring travelers at Sea-Tac for those presenting symptoms of COVID-19, the disease caused by the new coronavirus.
 They’re also practicing infectious disease protocols like reviewing reports from airline crew members about passengers with symptoms.

 Centers for Disease Control and Prevention (CDC) officials at the airport are watching for symptomatic travelers, doing random temperature checks, giving out information, questionnaires and advising people to voluntarily stay at home for 14 days, according to Cooper.